Washington Crossing, NJ Demographics

 A map of Washington Crossing's Population by Race

-Of the 701 places in New Jersey, Washington Crossing is the 639th most populous.
+Washington Crossing is ranked the 608th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Washington Crossing was ranked the 639th most populous place in the 2020 Census.

 Washington Crossing's White Population